SillyTavern/SillyTavern/public/notes/update.md

 5. Once those folders/files are copied, Paste them into the /Public/ folder of the new install.

-6. Run start.bat once again, and pray you got it right.
+6. Start SillyTavern once again with the method appropriate to your OS, and pray you got it right.

 7. If everything shows up, you can safely delete the old ST folder.